 Watch the annual fees – Some of the top-performing cards will charge fees that may eat up all those savings.
 Ensure that the cashback you earn on a card will surpass any fees.

-Don’t rack up interest – Not paying your credit card off in full every month.
-None of this is any good if you can’t pay off your credit each month and therefore start racking up interest.
+Don’t rack up interest – Pay your credit card bill off in full every month because none of this is any good if you are offsetting your savings by racking up interest.

 Be wary of international fees – If you want to completely streamline things and use the same credit card when you are out travelling internationally, look for minimal foreign transaction and foreign exchange fees.